aeeckhou/shallowHRD/README.md

 ## Contact

-Don't hesitate to contact us for any questions, bugs or adaptation of the method !
+Don't hesitate to contact us for any questions, problems or adaptation of the method !

 alexandre.eeckhoutte@curie.fr <br/>
 tatiana.popova@curie.fr <br/>